 - Promptly reply to any questions asked by return text.

 - If the recipient responds at all, a simple "thank you" for the response can be a polite gesture.

 - Make sure your voicemail message sounds professional, just in case the person decides to call you back rather than texting.

 - If you prefer contact by text, consider writing "Text Messages Accepted" next to your cell number on your resume.

 Above all, don't worry that following these rules will make you sound like a cold fish.
-Your first few contacts with a job recruiter should show you to be professional.
+Your first few contacts with a job recruiter should show that you understand how to be professional.
 And that's true no matter what tools you use to communicate.

 Tips for Handling a Text Job Interview

 You've just been invited for a text interview.
 Now what?
 What's the best way to handle it?
 Aman Brar, CEO of Canvas, the first text-based intelligent interviewing system, shares his advice for acing a text interview: